things to do in Melaka

 The Melaka River Cruise ticketing counter is located next to the tourist information centre opposite the Red Square buildings.

-Prices for foreigners are 30 RM per overseas adult (12 years over) and 25 RM per foreign child (2 to 12 years).
-Melaka River Cruise prices correct as of July 2023.
+Prices for foreigners are 30 RM per overseas adult (12 years over) and 25 RM per foreign child (2 to 12 years), or 25 MYR per Malaysian adult.
+Melaka River Cruise prices are correct as of March 2024.

-4. Take a ride in a colourful and kitsch trishaw
+4. Take a ride in a colourful and kitsch Melaka trishaw (rickshaw)

 We’ve all seen cyclos around Asia, but here in Melaka, they really make a special effort in terms of how they dress and design their cycling contraptions.

-There are hundreds of cyclos whizzing around downtown Melaka city, all with a cartoon character themes; Hello Kitty, Doraemon, Pokemon and Marvel characters, particularly Spiderman, seemed to be the most popular.
+There are hundreds of trishaws / rickshaws cycling around downtown Melaka city, all with movie or cartoon character themes; Hello Kitty, Doraemon, Pokemon, Squid Game and Marvel characters.
+Spiderman, seemed to be the most popular.

-You also don’t need to worry about getting run over by the cartoon trishaws / rickshaws in Melaka, as they all have incredibly loud stereo speaker systems blaring out cartoon tunes.
+You also don’t need to worry about getting run over by the cartoon trishaws / rickshaws in Melaka, as they all have incredibly loud stereo speaker systems blaring out cartoon tunes plus have bright flashing lights and glitterballs at night (kinda like a mobile disco really).

 One of our favourite activities and things to do in Melaka was to sit in the bars overlooking the main streets and watch the cartoon cyclos whizz past, watching tourists giggle with their selfie sticks.

-A note – the cost of cartoon rickshaws / trishaws in Melaka can vary but generally shouldn’t cost more than 30RM to 50RM.
-If a price isn’t displayed, make sure you agree it in advance.
+A note – the cost of cartoon rickshaws / trishaws in Melaka can vary but generally shouldn’t cost more than 25 MYR to 35 MYR.
+If a price isn’t displayed, make sure you agree the fare in advance.

 If you like cute cartoon themed things, check out these cute themed 7-Elevens in Taiwan including Snoopy and Hello Kitty >